-The Pitzer model outcomes are reported in Figure 2 for a number of pure salt-water solutions.
-As it can be seen, the salts including the ion Li+, such as LiCl, LiClO3 and LiNO3, practically exhibit the highest activity coefficients at any molality.
+Activity coefficients as a function of the salt molality were evaluated through the Pitzer model for pure salts [33] for the salts in Table 1 and reported in the supplementary information section.
+The salts including the ion Li+, such as LiCl and LiNO3, practically exhibit the highest activity coefficients at any molality.

-Interestingly, according to Figure 2, combinations between kosmotrope and chaotrope ions (e.g. LiCl, LiNO3 and NaCl) give rise to salts with higher activity coefficients in water, while salts formed by either two chaotrope (e.g. NH4Cl, CsCl and NH4NO3) or two kosmotrope (e.g. LiOAc) ions exhibit lower activity coefficients.
+Interestingly, combinations between kosmotrope and chaotrope ions (e.g. LiCl, LiNO3 and NaCl) give rise to salts with higher activity coefficients in water, while salts formed by either two chaotrope (e.g. NH4Cl, CsCl and NH4NO3) or two kosmotrope ions exhibit lower activity coefficients.
 Moreover, the activity coefficient vs. molality trend is found to exhibit a minimum at low molality for the case of salts given by the combination of chaotrope and kosmotrope ions (see in particular Li+ salts).
 On the contrary, salts given by the combination of two chaotrope ions reveal a monotonically decreasing behaviour in the entire range of molality explored.
-According to the Nernst potential equation [36] (equation 6), the presence of a minimum in the low concentration range should be regarded as an advantage since the lower the activity of the salt-water solution flowing in the dilute compartment, the higher is the resulting electric voltage in the cell pair.
-Moreover, the value of solution concentrations relevant to these minimum values also guarantee a higher solution conductivity.
+According to the Nernst potential equation [34] (equation 5 in the supporting information section), the presence of a minimum in the low concentration range should be regarded as an advantage since the lower the activity of the salt-water solution flowing in the dilute compartment, the higher the resulting electric voltage in the cell pair.